Career site FAQs

 What is E-Verify?

-We do not charge any fee for employment and the same applies to the Recruitment Partners we work with.
-Amazon is an equal opportunity employer.
+We do not charge any fee for employment and the same applies to the recruitment partners that we work with.
+Amazon is an equal-opportunity employer.
 Employment decisions are based on merit.
 Additionally, we do not ask for any refundable security deposit to be paid in bank accounts for employment purposes.
-We advise candidates to be cautious of misleading communications and not to pay any fee/ deposit to individuals/agencies/employment portals on the pretext of attending Amazon interview process or seeking employment with us.
-These would be fraudulent in nature.
-Anyone dealing with such individuals/agencies/employment portals will be doing so at his/her own risk and Amazon will not be held responsible for any loss or damage suffered directly or indirectly.
-Such fake job offers or appointment letters shall not be treated as any kind of offer or representation by Amazon.
+We request candidates to be cautious of misleading communication and to not pay any fee/ deposit to individuals/agencies/employment portals on the pretext of participating in an Amazon interview process or seeking employment with us.
+That would be fraudulent.
+Anyone dealing with such individuals/agencies/employment portals will be doing so at their own risk and Amazon will not be held responsible for any loss or damage suffered directly or indirectly.
+Such fake job offers and appointment letters shall not be treated as any kind of offer or representation by Amazon.
 Please note, Amazon does not send offer letters from Hotmail, Yahoo, Gmail or any other public email accounts or demand a fee in lieu of an employment offer / interview.
-If you receive such mails, please do not pay any fee or deposit.
-Please report such offers to email@example.com.
-If you have already made a payment, please log a complaint with the local police for legal action to be taken.
+If you receive such e-mails, please do not pay any fee or deposit.
+We request that you report such offers to email@example.com.
+If you have already made a payment, please log a complaint with your local police force so that necessary legal action can be taken.

 Where can I view the equal employment opportunity poster?

 I am a public sector employee working on a purchase for a large governmental contract.
 One of the competitors for the contract is Amazon.
 May I apply for a job opening with Amazon?

 Certain public sector employees who work on procurement for government contracts are required to file a written disqualification memorandum if the employee commences to seek employment.
 According to US federal government rules, the employee is also required to provide written notice of employment contacts even if the employee or contractor rejects the possibility of employment.
 Please consult your employer’s ethics officer for advice on your specific situation.